 From Rydal Hall, we walked down through Dora's Field, then across the bridge towards the lake shore.

-As autumn walks go, this was pretty perfect.
+As autumn walks go, this one was pretty perfect.
 I even got to wear my woolly hat.

 Back soon.